cis657/xinu_os/README.md

 # xinu_os
-This is the base code for the Xinu OS
+This is the base code for the Xinu OS.